-Amateur point-to-point racing has taken place at Bangor-on-Dee Racecourse since 2006 inside of the regular track, with races run right-handed at Bangor for the first time.
+Amateur point-to-point racing has taken place at Bangor since 2006 inside of the regular track, with races run right-handed at Bangor for the first time.

 In 2018, new facilities for trainers and owners were opened but still no grandstand – and for now, it looks as though Bangor-on-Dee Racecourse won’t ever have one on its site!

-Bangor-on-Dee Racecourse doesn’t have a packed racing calendar, nor does it attract a great deal of large prominent events – but that’s primarily because of its size and the fact that, of course, it doesn’t have a grandstand to house all of its spectators.
-That said, the charity events hosted at Bangor-on-Dee are always popular and jockey Tony McCoy frequently makes a point of racing at them.
+Bangor doesn’t have a packed racing calendar, nor does it attract a great deal of large prominent events – but that’s primarily because of its size and the fact that, of course, it doesn’t have a grandstand to house all of its spectators.
+That said, the charity events hosted at Bangor-on-Dee are always popular and jockey Tony McCoy frequently makes a point of racing in them.

 Most race meets are sponsored by corporate brands so change their names year-on-year.
 Whilst none of these could be considered ‘major’ in the industry, one does carry a hefty prize fund: the Anne Duchess of Westminster Memorial Handicap Steeple Chase is worth £26,000!